 ABA (applied behavior analysis) training has come under fire by Autistic people and advocates for neurodiversity.
 Since I first learned about the criticism of ABA in a workshop I attended last month, I have followed online discussions about issues with bodily autonomy, the freedom to choose who gets to touch your own body, and the disrespectful aspects of withholding rewards.
 For instance, Autistic children have a right to their bodily autonomy but ABA training can violate that physical boundary.

 Deciding to eliminate the effects of my ableism, now that I have learned that ABA is felt as abusive to children with Autism, leads me to consider how we use behavior modification in the schools that I serve.
 In my private practice, our team also needs to consider what Autistic traits we try to eliminate and why.
 Instead, should we counsel parents to normalize and accept certain behaviors, or even celebrate them?
 The same lens can be applied to ADHD and other disorders we frequently encounter as well.

-Bigger picture: What does all of this say about how I choose to promote Autonomy moving forward?
+The bigger picture: What does all of this say about how I choose to promote Autonomy moving forward?